ainthek/eslint-config-node/README.md

 If this is confusing, then really leave JavaScript and code in something else.
 I do not believe someone can misplace => and <= or misread this in given context.

+## sort-imports

+by alphabet ? no way, there are more logical ways to sort imports

 ## Misc